 We have reviewed the updated HUFs proposed by Seqwater and consider they have been derived appropriately, using the HUF methodology that we adopted in the 2013 and 2020 reviews.

-Table 32 show our proposed cost allocation compared to the 2020 review.
+Table 29 shows our position on cost allocation compared to the 2020 review.